 - Submissions must utilise footnotes, not endnotes or in-text citations.

-- Submissions must conform to the word limits of 2,000-5,000 words for undergraduate submissions and up to 8,000 words for honours and postgraduate submissions, including footnotes.
-Submissions which exceed these word limits will not be accepted.
+- Suggested word length is 2,000-5,000 words for undergraduate submissions and up to 8,000 words for honours and postgraduate submissions, including footnotes.

-- Before completing the submissions process, authors must ensure that they have adhered to all of the items stipulated within the submission preparation checklist.
-Submissions that do not may be returned to authors.
+- Before completing the submissions process, authors should ensure that they have adhered to all of the items stipulated within the submission preparation checklist.

 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

 - The text adheres to the stylistic and bibliographic requirements outlined in the Style Guide.

 - Ensure that you have included the following information in the comments section of the submissions section:

 - The degree (e.g. BArts, BArts (Hons), MArts, PhD) and year level (e.g. first, second, etc.) during which the submission was written.